 Figure 5-5 is a water-level hydrograph, which shows the recent water-level trends for both the Parrott and Hebgen Park wells.
-The water-level trend increases seen in the Parrot well from 2004 through 2008 are not seen in the Hebgen well, nor are the decline that began the middle of 2009.
-The Hebgen Park well appears to respond more consistently with seasonal conditions (snowmelt, precipitations, and lawn irrigation); while the Parrot Park well water-level variations are not as consistent or follow climatic changes.
+The water-level trend increases seen in the Parrot well from 2004 through 2008 are not seen in the Hebgen well, nor is the decline that began the middle of 2009 and continued into the middle of 2010.
+The Hebgen Park well appears to respond more consistently with seasonal conditions (snowmelt, precipitations, and lawn irrigation); while the Parrot Park well water-level variations are not as consistent and do not follow climatic changes.